Every time we get creative with Project: Around the World, I realize just how valuable it is.

 Our latest project was inspired by the island nation of Barbados.
 While there are many beautiful and fascinating things about the country (read all about it here), we found our inspiration in their production of sugar cane.
 Sugar played a very important role in the economic growth of the country.

-We concocted our own DIY sugar paint and let ourselves be inspired by the Caribbean nation of Barbados.
+So, we concocted our own DIY sugar paint and let ourselves be inspired by the Caribbean nation of Barbados.

 Disclosure: This post contains Amazon Affiliate links.
 Please see my Disclosure Page for more details.